ycy3675001/StanfordCoreNLP-Chinese/README.md

 ### Properties from StanfordCoreNLP-chinese.properties

-We need to get the java properties file and convert it to a python dictionary that the wrapper program can read.
+I had to get the java properties file and convert it to a python dictionary that the wrapper program can read.
-The properties file is inside the chinese models .jar `$CORENLP_HOME/stanford-chinese-corenlp-2018-10-05-models.jar` So we need to unzip it and find it.
+The properties file is inside the chinese models .jar `$CORENLP_HOME/stanford-chinese-corenlp-2018-10-05-models.jar` So I had to unzip it and find it.
 After editing the file it looks like this:

 ```